Joe Cole: Tampa Bay Rowdies and retirement

 On 4 May 2016, Cole signed with the Tampa Bay Rowdies in the North American Soccer League (NASL), signing a contract through the end of the 2017 NASL season, with a club option for 2018.
 He made his debut ten days later, playing the full 90 minutes of a 1–1 home draw against Rayo OKC.
 Two weeks later, away to Minnesota United, he scored his first goal to open a 2–0 win, assisting Eric Avila for the other; he was voted the league's Player of the Week.
 On 19 October, Cole was one of ten players nominated for the NASL Golden Ball award.
 In June 2018, Cole was promoted to assistant coach with the Rowdies, while still acting as a player as well.

 Cole retired from football on 13 November 2018.
 He took up a coaching role at Chelsea.

 Belstone

 On 21 April 2021, Cole briefly came out of retirement to play for Hertfordshire Senior County League Premier Division club Belstone, who are managed by his friend Aaron Lincoln.
 Cole played the first half of a Premier Division Cup tie away to Harefield United Reserves.
 Belstone won the fixture 2–1.
-Cole continues to occasionally train with the club, and has since made two further appearances for Belstone in pre-season friendlies.
+He continues to occasionally train with the club, and has since made two further appearances for Belstone in pre-season friendlies.